Financial misdeeds allowed in Alex Murdaugh murder trial

 “That would be stealing,” Seckinger said.

-Murdaugh also took money to be paid in lawsuit settlements to clients in wrongful death or accident cases, Seckinger,said.
-Instead of depositing money with a company called Forge Consulting for safekeeping for the clients, Murdaugh created a company called Forge under his name and kept the money.

-The law firm found bank statements for a company called Murdaugh as sole proprietor doing business as Forge in Murdaugh’s office, Seckinger said.
+Murdaugh also took money to be paid in lawsuit settlements to clients in wrongful death or accident cases, Seckinger said.
+Instead of depositing money with a company called Forge Consulting for safekeeping for the clients, Murdaugh created Murdaugh d/b/a Forge” to keep the money for himself, according to bank statements the law firm found in his office, Seckinger said.

 In all, the firm determined Murdaugh diverted more than $2.8 million this way.
 The law firm paid everyone back, Seckinger said,